Free Business Name Search Tool (Check LLC Availability)

 Trademark Information and Filing

-A state business registration allows you to legally operate under a business name within that state, but it doesn’t provide the nationwide exclusivity that a federal trademark does.
+A state business registration lets you legally operate under a business name within that state but it does not give you the nationwide exclusivity that a federal trademark provides.

-A federal trademark offers the exclusive right to use the name in connection with specific goods or services across the entire country, providing broader protection.
+A federal trademark gives you the exclusive right to use the name with specific goods or services across the entire country.

-While state-level registration only prevents identical names within the same state, a federal trademark can protect against use in related industries, even if the names aren’t identical.
+State-level registration only blocks identical names within the same state.
+A federal trademark can protect against use in related industries even when the names are not identical.

 There are different types of trademark protection.
-Word marks protect the name itself, regardless of font or design.
-Design marks cover logos and stylized versions of the name, while combined marks protect both the name and the specific logo design together.
+Word marks protect the name itself regardless of font or design.
+Design marks cover logos and stylized versions of the name and combined marks protect both the name and its specific logo design.

 USPTO Filing Process

-The first step in filing for a federal trademark is conducting a comprehensive search to ensure the name is available.
-This involves checking existing trademarks, common law rights, and business names.
+The first step in filing for a federal trademark is running a thorough search to confirm the name is available.
+This means checking existing trademarks, common law rights and business names.

-You will also need to conduct research to identify the appropriate international classes for your goods or services, and assess whether your name qualifies as a protectable trademark.
+You will also need to research the correct international classes for your goods or services and confirm whether your name qualifies for trademark protection.

 There are several application types depending on your situation.
-A Use-Based Application is for names already in commercial use.
-If you haven’t started using the name commercially, an Intent-to-Use Application can be filed.
+A Use-Based Application covers names already in commercial use.
+If you have not started using the name commercially you can file an Intent-to-Use Application.

-If you’re looking for international protection, the Madrid Protocol offers a pathway for filing internationally.
+For international protection the Madrid Protocol offers a filing pathway.

-If your search reveals potential conflicts or if you plan to file under multiple classes, it may be worth consulting with a trademark attorney.
+If your search turns up potential conflicts or you plan to file under multiple classes it may be worth working with a trademark attorney.

 Checking Domain Names for Online Branding

-In today's digital marketplace, securing a matching domain name is essential for maintaining consistent branding and establishing a professional online presence.
+In today's digital market securing a matching domain name is a practical requirement for consistent branding and a professional online presence.

 Primary Domain Extensions